Without an effective ecommerce sales funnel, you’re losing money.

 Upsells are additional offers you introduce to your customers after purchasing the main product.
 It’s asking your customers to buy a more expensive product after their first purchase.
 You upsell them to a higher package.

-Likewise, for downsells, it’s offering a cheap alternative to your customers, as a backup for your upsell.
+Likewise, for downsells, it offers a cheap alternative to your customers as a backup for your upsell.

-Similar to upsells, an order bump introduces an additional product to your customers.
-But this is before they make their first purchase.
+Similar to upsells, an order bump introduces an additional product to your customers before they make their first purchase.
 They add it to the cart before making the purchase.

-Finally, cross-selling is the act of introducing an additional product that supplements the main product.
+Finally, cross-selling is introducing an additional product that supplements the main product.

-Not adding order bumps and other one-time-offers (OTO) to your funnel deprives you of more sales and revenue.
-And most times, this is where the magic lies.
+Not adding order bumps and other one-time offers (OTO) to your funnel deprives you of more sales and revenue.
+And most often, this is where the magic lies.

 3. Setup Email Sequence Series

 Email marketing is an integral aspect of a conversion funnel.
-You need an email automation tool to keep in touch with your prospects.
+To stay in touch with prospects, you need an email automation tool.

 Your email sequence must be set for both pre-purchase and post-purchase.

-For instance, while your website visitors are browsing your store, you collect their emails by offering a lead magnet.
-And with that, you follow-up with your pre-designed email sequence.
+For instance, while your website visitors browse your store, you collect their emails by offering a lead magnet.
+Then, you follow up with your pre-designed HTML email templates.

-When following up, you introduce discount offers and other attractive offers that draw prospective customers back to the order page.
+When following up, you introduce discounts and other attractive offers that draw prospective customers back to the order page.

-With the average cart abandonment rate being 70%, if you aren’t capturing emails and following up on prospective customers, you are leaving a lot of money on the table.
+With an average cart abandonment rate of 70.19%, you are wasting money if you aren’t capturing emails and following up with prospective customers.

-By opening the loop even after purchase, you increase the chances of getting more sales.
+Opening the loop even after purchase increases the chances of getting more sales.
 And that’s where the post-purchase email series comes in handy.

-You follow-up on customers that have purchased your product sending them discounted offers and upsells.
+You follow up on customers who have purchased your product, sending them discounted offers and upsells.

 Later on in the future, you can cross-sell other products to them or introduce them to a loyalty program via email marketing or retargeting ads.